 Festivals in Ras Al Khaimah, such as Ramadan and Eid, are specially celebrated with pomp.
-During the Holy Month, celebrations centre around the evening and take place in grand tents where locals break their fast and savour their last meal before sunrise.
+During the Holy Month, celebrations take place in grand tents where locals break their fast in the evenings and savour their last meal of the day before sunrise.